alexrkaufman/pytla/README.md

   readonly: [true/false]
   AEA: [true/false]
   signed: [true/false]

-MYREGISTER:
-  register: 0xFE
-  fnname: myregister
-  description: >
-  This is my very own register.
-I can write a signed integer to it or read it back.
-  readonly: true
-  AEA: false
-  signed: true
 ```

 You can name your register whatever you'd like and name the function for